Home

 • They went out from us, but they were not of us; for if they had been of us, they would no doubt have continued with us: but they went out, that they might be made manifest that they were not all of us."

 They looked as if they were part of the true Church, but ultimately it was revealed that they were "never" truly of those who were bought with the price of blood.
-And just as 2 Peter 2:20-22 is not speaking of people who were really saved and then lost their salvation, neither is other verses speaking of people who were actually bought by the blood of Christ, and then became un-bought.
+And just as 2 Peter 2:20-22 is not speaking of people who were really saved and then lost their salvation, neither are these other verses speaking of people who were actually bought by the blood of Christ and then became un-bought.
+That would be a contradiction of countless other scriptures.
 It is speaking of those who 'come in' to the Church which was bought, and deny Christ's purchase of them by their works.
-Because they have never become 'a new creature' in Christ, they return to just what they always were.
-In accord with 2 Peter 2:20-22, they were Sows (pigs) and Dogs.
-By contrast, when we become truly saved, we are no longer looked upon as sows and no longer dogs, but have become a new creature.
-These who come in, but are unregenerate, remained what they were, and so went back to doing what was their true nature to do.
-They behaved like the dogs and swine that they still were in returning to the ways of dogs and swine.
+How is that possible?
+Because by the Spirit of God they have never become a new creature/creation in Christ, and so they can return to just what they always were.
+In accord with 2 Peter 2:20-22, they were Sows (pigs) and Dogs that return to what they like doing.
+They were never translated into this new and life changing Kingdom of Christ.
+By contrast, when we become truly saved, we are no longer looked upon as sows and dogs, but have Spiritually become a new creature.
+These who come in, but are unregenerate, remained what they were, and so can go back to doing what was, and still is, their true nature to do.
 These are spiritual pictures for us to learn from.
-Parables in which are manifest certain truths for the elect.
+Parables in which are manifest certain Spiritual truths for the elect.

 Indeed the whole context throughout the chapter of 2nd Peter 2 is of this external Church relationship.
-Anyone can call themselves the Church, bought of Christ, but it's what is internal that counts.
-Have they been given a new heart, and have they had their stony heart removed.
-A tree is known by it's fruits.
-Scripture interprets scripture.
+Anyone can call themselves the Church, bought of Christ, but it's what is internal and Spiritual that counts.
+Have they been given a new heart, and have they had their stony heart removed, does the Light of Christ illuminate their way?
+Again, tree is known by it's fruits and scripture interprets scripture.

 Titus 1:16